smartdevicelink/sdl_ios/README.md

 ```

 ##### Lock Screen Screenshot Tests
-We run some additional tests using [FBSnapshotTestCase](https://github.com/uber/ios-snapshot-test-case).
+We run some additional tests using [iOSSnapshotTestCase](https://github.com/uber/ios-snapshot-test-case).
 These tests generate the lock screen view controller and compare it to generated screenshots.
-By default, the generated screenshots use the iPhone 11 simulator.
-If you run unit tests against those simulators, the tests should pass.
+By default, the generated screenshots use the iPhone 11 simulator and if you run the unit tests on that simulator, the tests should pass by default.

 ###### Re-Generating Lock Screen Screenshots
 If you need to change which simulator is used to generate the screenshots, or if you need to re-generate the screenshots for another reason, you can.
 Go to `SDLLockScreenViewControllerSnapshotTests.m` and take the following steps: